gramineproject/graphene/Documentation/manpages/gsc.rst

 --------------------------------------------

 Depending on the use case, a Docker container may execute multiple applications.
-The Docker image defines the entrypoint application which could fork additional applications.
-A common pattern in Docker images executes an entrypoint script which calls a set of applications.
+The Docker image defines the entrypoint executable which could fork additional executables.
+A common pattern in Docker images is executing an entrypoint script which calls a set of executables.
 Similarly to Docker, Graphene has a corresponding option (``libos.entrypoint``) which should point to the first executable started inside Graphene namespace.